kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 Upon node drain, the Eviction API will:
 1. Select all pods matching `leaderworkerset.sigs.k8s.io/name: my-training-job`.
-2. Group these pods into replicas based on their value for label key `leaderworkerset.sigs.k8s.io/group-key`
+2. Group these pods into replicas based on their value for label `leaderworkerset.sigs.k8s.io/group-key`
 3. Determine the number of healthy replicas.
-4. Evict only if the number of healthy replicas after eviction will be at least `minAvailable` (4).
-An entire group is considered disrupted if any of its pods are targeted for eviction.
+4. Evict only if the number of healthy replicas after eviction will be at least `minAvailable` (4), where a group is considered disrupted if any of its pods are targeted for eviction.

-This way, the job can continue running with sufficient replicas even during cluster maintenance.
+This way, the job can be protected to run with sufficient replicas during cluster maintenance.

 #### Story 2: Cluster Maintenance